Two Day Grand Canyon Rafting

 Where to Start

-Still not sure which Grand Canyon trip is best for you.
-If you haven’t done so check out our Grand Canyon rafting overview page or give us a call.
-We’ll answer your questions and guide you through the process to help you find your perfect Colorado river rafting trip at the same price you would get directly from the outfitter.
+Still not sure which Grand Canyon trip you prefer.
+Check out our Grand Canyon rafting overview page or give us a call.
+We’ll answer your questions and guide you through the process to help you find your best Colorado river rafting trip at the same price you would get directly from the outfitter.

-Includes: all taxes and fees, transportation from the Hualapai Lodge to the Colorado River and back, meals, beverages and snacks while on the river.
+Includes: sleeping bag, pad, tent, transportation from the Hualapai Lodge to the Colorado River and back, meals, beverages and snacks while on the river.
+(Tents are for 2 people.
+Additional tents can be requested during sign-up.)

 Rapids: Class II-III